apache/incubator-devlake-website/docs/Configuration/TeamConfiguration.md

         curl --location --request GET 'http://127.0.0.1:4000/api/plugins/org/teams.csv?fake_data=true'

 b.
-Fill out `teams.csv` file and upload it to DevLake
+Fill out `teams.csv` file and upload it to DevLake (If you are using Excel to modify the CSV file, please save it with UTF-8 encoding.
+See [how](https://answers.microsoft.com/en-us/msoffice/forum/all/how-can-i-save-a-csv-with-utf-8-encoding-using/12801501-c1e4-4a64-80d9-96b680b64cfe))

     i.
 Fill out `teams.csv` with your org data.
 Please don't modify the column headers or the file suffix.